 Finding a Top Financial Advisor Firm in Edina, Minnesota

 Choosing a financial advisor can be a difficult decision, as you likely have many options in your area and many factors to consider.
 We’ve simplified your search by compiling a list of the top advisory firms in Edina, Minnesota.
 SmartAsset dug through company records and filings with the U.S. Securities and Exchange Commission (SEC) to find the best contenders in the city.
-If you’re still unsure of who to work with, our financial advisor matching tool can connect you with advisors in your area who can meet your specific needs.
+If you’re still unsure of who to work with, our financial advisor matching tool can connect you with advisors who serve your area.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|